Switching from ChatGPT to Claude

 ChatGPT's Custom GPTs let you create specialized assistants with custom instructions, knowledge bases, and API connections.
 Claude's equivalent is Projects.

 In a Claude Project, you upload documents, set custom instructions, and every conversation in that project has access to that context.
 Unlike Custom GPTs, Projects don't support API actions or the GPT Store marketplace.
-But for the most common use case - giving Claude persistent context about your work - Projects work well.
+For the most common use case - giving Claude persistent context about your work - Projects do the job well.
+As of February 2026, Projects are also free on Claude's free tier.

 Artifacts Are Unique to Claude

 Claude's Artifacts feature creates interactive outputs like code previews, charts, and mini applications directly in the conversation.
-Each artifact gets persistent storage (up to 20MB) and can even connect to external services through MCP.
+Each artifact gets persistent storage (up to 20MB) and can connect to external services through MCP.
 ChatGPT doesn't have an equivalent.
-If you haven't used this before, it's worth exploring.
+If you haven't used this before, it's worth exploring early.

 Prompting Differences

-Prompts that work well on ChatGPT generally transfer to Claude without major changes.
+Prompts that work on ChatGPT generally transfer to Claude without major changes.
 Two adjustments help:

 - Be more explicit about format.
-Claude tends to follow formatting instructions more literally.
+Claude follows formatting instructions more literally.
 If you want bullet points, say so.
 If you want a specific length, specify it.

 - Use the system prompt.
 In Claude Projects, the system prompt (called "Project instructions") shapes every conversation.
-Put your standing preferences there instead of repeating them.
+Put your standing preferences there instead of repeating them in each message.

 Usage Limits - The Biggest Adjustment

 This is where most ChatGPT users feel the switch.
 Claude Pro provides roughly 45 messages per 5-hour rolling window.
-ChatGPT Plus gives you 160 messages every 3 hours with GPT-5.
+ChatGPT Plus gives you 160 messages every 3 hours with GPT-5.5.
+That difference matters in practice.

 |---|---|---|---|

-Claude's limits are also token-based, not strictly message-based.
+Claude's limits are token-based, not strictly message-based.
 Long conversations with large attachments consume more of your allocation per message.
-Using Claude Code also draws from the same pool, so a complex coding session can burn through your quota quickly.
+A complex Claude Code session can burn through your Pro quota quickly.

-If you regularly hit Claude's limits, the Max plan at $100/month (5x Pro usage) or $200/month (20x) is the upgrade path.
-There's no option to buy extra messages on Pro.
+If you hit Claude's limits regularly, Max 5x at $100/month (5x Pro capacity) is the upgrade path.
+There's no option to buy extra messages within the Pro plan.

 Known Gotchas